-- Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: 40 - Maximum number of students permitted in facility to ensure physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible (under no circumstances should distance between student seating be less than 4 feet), is:: 45 - Measures are in place to ensure physical distancing of students on school busses.
-These measures must include (check all that apply): - o A maximum of one child per bus seat. - o Face masks required at all times. - o Use of alternating rows (strongly recommended but not required). - Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - Additional measures in use to ensure physical distancing (Check all that apply):
+- Maximum number of employees permitted in facility to maximize physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible, is: .75 - Maximum number of students permitted in facility to ensure physical distancing of at least 6 feet or with appropriate physical barriers where 6 feet of distancing is not possible (under no circumstances should distance between student seating be less than 4 feet), is:: 72 students - Measures are in place to ensure physical distancing of students on school busses.
+These measures must include (check all that apply): Not applicable - $\circ~$ A maximum of one child per bus seat. - Face masks required at all times. - Use of alternating rows (strongly recommended but not required). - Open windows (if air quality and rider safety concerns allow, especially if alternating rows is not implemented). - Additional measures in use to ensure physical distancing (Check all that apply): - Staggered school start times to permit more than one trip per bus at school start and close.

-- Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - ☑ Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - o Other: - Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
-These must include (check all that apply): - Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6- foot physical distance between riders.
-All riders are required to wear face masks. - The following Measures are in place to avoid crowding on stairways:
+- ☑ Implementation of measures that make it easier for parents to drive students to school, such as availability of early opening with staff presence, expanded short-term parking at schools, and presence of staff at drop-off areas to assure safe movement of students from drop-off to school entry. - Implementation of measures that facilitate safe and age-appropriate student travel to school including Safe Routes to School walking groups, use of school crossing guards, bicycle safety and bike route programming. - Parents have been engaged in working with school personnel to assure that alternative transportation options are appropriately supervised and have incorporated strategies for physical distancing and use of face masks. - Building infrastructure is adapted to maximize support for bicycle commuting and capacity for bike storage is increased if possible. - o Other:

-Designation of up and down stairways
+Measures are in place to ensure physical distancing as students, parents or visitors enter and move through the school building.
+These must include (check all that apply):

-Staggering of breaks between classes
+- Schedules are adjusted to ensure that only one cohort is moving through common spaces (such as hallways and bathrooms) at a given time. - School employees are deployed in hallways to assure physical distancing as students enter, go through symptom checks and proceed to classrooms. - Elevator capacity, if applicable, is limited to the number of people that can be accommodated while maintaining a 6 foot distance between riders; during peak building entry and exit times, this number can be adjusted to a maximum number of 4 riders at a time for any elevator that does not allow for 6- foot physical distance between riders.
+All riders are required to wear face masks. - In the following Measures are in place to avoid crowding on stairways: - Designation of up and down stairways

 Monitoring of stairways by school staff